jlahteen/juhta.net/README.md

 ## License

-This project is licensed under the permissive MIT License, please see the [LICENSE.txt](LICENSE.txt) file for more details.
+Juhta.NET is licensed under the permissive MIT License, please see the [LICENSE.txt](LICENSE.txt) file for more details.

 ## Main Features

-The current main features of Juhta.NET are:
+The current main features of Juhta.NET are as follows:

 * Process-level configurable application model
 * Library management support for starting and closing any number of libraries with the application